mdolab/pyoptsparse/paper/paper.md

 ---

 # Summary
-pyOptSparse is an optimization framework designed for constrained nonlinear optimization of large sparse problems, providing a unified interface for a variety of gradient-free and gradient-based optimizers.
+pyOptSparse is an optimization framework designed for constrained nonlinear optimization of large sparse problems, providing a unified interface for various gradient-free and gradient-based optimizers.
-By using an object-oriented approach, it maintains independence between the optimization problem formulation and the implementation of the specific optimizers.
+Using an object-oriented approach maintains independence between the optimization problem formulation and the implementation of the specific optimizers.
-The code is MPI-wrapped to enable execution of expensive parallel analyses and gradient evaluations, such as when using computational fluid dynamics (CFD) simulations which can require hundreds of processors.
+The code is MPI-wrapped to enable execution of expensive parallel analyses and gradient evaluations, such as when using computational fluid dynamics (CFD) simulations, which can require hundreds of processors.
-During the optimization, the user can store the optimization history in a database file, which can then be used both for post-processing and for restarting an optimization.
+The optimization history can be stored in a database file, which can then be used both for post-processing and restarting another optimization.
-A graphical user interface application is also provided to interactively visualize the optimization history.
+A graphical user interface application is provided to visualize the optimization history interactively.

 pyOptSparse considers optimization problems of the form
 \begin{align*}